laxmimanoj/message-broker/docs/RabbitMQ.md

 - In publish/subscribe pattern, single message is delivered to mutiple consumers
 - The messages will be lost if no queue is bound to the exchange yet
 ### Direct Routing
+- In direct routing, message from exchange goes to the queues whose binding key exactly matches the routing key of the message
+- It is perfectly legal to bind multiple queues with the same binding key.
+In that case, the direct exchange will behave like fanout and will broadcast the message to all the matching queues
+- Also multiple routing keys can be used to bind the queue to exchange
 ### Remote Procedure Calls(RPC)

 ### Microservices and Queuing